 Hi, I'm Daja.

 I am a journalist based in the South.
-My award-winning work has centered equity across beats, including health, the environment and education.
+My award-winning work has focused on equity across a variety of topics, including criminal justice, the environment and education.

 Fighting Industrial Development and Defending Black History in Louisiana’s “Cancer Alley”